 It is necessary to feed Frenchie puppies three or four times a day.
 After eating or drinking, they should be taken outside to go to the bathroom as soon as possible.
 This could require a great deal of cleaning up.
 It’s natural for puppies to have accidents at home while house-trained.

-They might wake you up a few times in the night.
-Is it because the puppy needs to go outside, or maybe it’s just because of the puppy’s bored.
+They may wake you up in the night.
+Perhaps the Puppy feels the need to go outside, or it is just boring.

-If you get a French Bulldog puppy, be expected to spend a lot of extra time with them, particularly in the first few months.
-If this feels too much, but you still want a dog, try to adopt an older dog.
+Be prepared to spend a lot of extra time with your French Bulldog puppy, especially in the first few months.
+If this is too much and you still want a dog, try to adopt an older French Bulldog instead.

 What To Do Before Bringing A Puppy Home.

 Before your little Frenchie comes home with you, you need to prepare your house.
 Ensure that your entire home is protected.
 It is normal for puppies to behave destructively, but it can be harmful to the dog.
 You can be sure your Puppy will find everything that could hurt them.